AKB2456/Primary-Repository-ELK-Project/README.md

 The playbook implements the following tasks:
 (1) Installs Docker service

 (2) Installs Python

 (3) Installs Docker Module

 (4) Increases the VMs virtual memory

 (5) Configures the BM to use it's increased memory

-(6) Downloads an image of an ELK container and launches it (7) Ensures that docker is started on boot
+(6) Downloads an image of an ELK container and launches it

+(7) Ensures that docker is started on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 !C:\Users\Home\Downloads\readme virtual image2.jpg

 ### Target Machines & Beats

 This ELK server is configured to monitor the following machines:

 (i) 10.0.0.5

 (ii)10.0.0.6

 We have installed the following Beats on these machines:

 (i) Firebeat

 (ii) Metricbeat

 These Beats allow us to collect the following information from each machine:

 (i) Filebeat collects system logs, service logs, authentication logs and also tracks sudo commands.

 (ii) Metricbeat collects statistics and metrics of the system.

 ### Using the Playbook

 In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a control node provisioned:
+Assuming you have such a control node provisioned

 SSH into the control node and follow the steps below:
-(i) Navigate to the /etc/ansible directory with:
+(i) Navigate to the /etc/ansible directory with
 	cd /etc/ansible

 (ii) Create role directory to contain metricbeat and filebeat playbooks.
 	mkdir roles

 (iii) Update the hosts file to include the elk and webserver address.

     [webservers]

 	10.0.0.5 ansible_python_interpreter=/usr/bin/python3
 	10.0.0.6 ansible_python_interpreter=/usr/bin/python3

     [elk]

 	10.1.0.4 ansible_python_interpreter=/usr/bin/python3

 (iv) Copy the Filebeat-config and Metricbeat-config to the /etc/ansible directory.

 (v) Copy the Filebeat-Playbook and Metricbeat-Playbook into the /etc/ansible/roles directory.

 (vi) From with in the /etc/ansible/roles directory run each playbook with

 	ansible-playbook filebeat-playbook.yml

 	ansible-playbook metricbeat-playbook.yml

 (vii) Nagivate to http://[your.VM.IP]:5601/app/kibana.Use the public IP address of the ELK server to verify installation procedure

 ### Verifcation of the ELK stack installation through analyzing kibana logs